badong0/DataScience_Final_Project/README.md

 - **ANOVA**: One-way ANOVA to test differences across clusters
 - **Chi-square Tests**: For categorical relationships
 - **Correlation Analysis**: To examine variable relationships

-## Archive

-The `archive/` folder contains optional modeling notebooks (`4predictive_model.ipynb`, `5mlr_analysis.ipynb`) that are not part of the core data science analysis focus.
-These are kept for reference but are not required deliverables.

 ## Author